davidoises/RBE_Capstone/README.md

 To indicate the path to the built models also do:
 `export GAZEBO_MODEL_PATH=~/ros2_ws/src/warehouse_simulation/models`

+To add the camera sensors to the model also do the following:
+`export JACKAL_URDF_EXTRAS=~/ros2_ws/src/warehouse_simulation/description/camera.xa`

-To start gazebo and the simulation run the command `roslaunch warehouse_simulation warehouse_simulation.launch.py world_file:=warehouse_full.world`
+To start gazebo and the simulation run the command `roslaunch warehouse_simulation warehouse_simulation.launch world_file:=warehouse_full.world`

 // Adding people to the world can be done by `ros2 launch warehouse_simulation warehouse_generator.py`